Dysarthria in Adults

 Cultural and Linguistic Factors

-When selecting screening and assessment tests, the SLP considers the influence of cultural and linguistic factors on the individual's communication style and the potential impact of impairment on function.
-Variations in dialect should be taken into consideration before marking phonemes in error if they were not part of the client's repertoire or dialect prior to injury or disease.
+When selecting screening and assessment tests, the SLP considers the influence of cultural and linguistic factors on the individual’s communication style and the potential impact of impairment on function.
+Variations in dialect and accent are taken into consideration before marking phonemes in error if they were not part of the client’s repertoire or dialect prior to injury or disease.

 The assessment is conducted in the language(s) used by the person with dysarthria, with the use of interpretation services as necessary.
-See ASHA's Practice Portal pages on Collaborating With Interpreters, Transliterators, and Translators and Bilingual Service Delivery.
+Some structural impairments may have a more significant impact on intelligibility of some languages than others (e.g., tonal languages, languages where aspiration of stops and nasality of vowels impact meaning).
+See ASHA’s Practice Portal pages on Cultural Responsiveness; Collaborating With Interpreters, Transliterators, and Translators; and Multilingual Service Delivery in Audiology and Speech-Language Pathology.

 Appropriate accommodations and modifications must be made to the testing process to reconcile cultural and linguistic variations.
 Comprehensive documentation includes descriptions of these accommodations and modifications.
-Scores from standardized tests should be interpreted and reported with caution in these cases.
+Dynamic assessment is an alternative to standardized testing, when appropriate.
+See ASHA’s resource on dynamic assessment.

-See the Treatment section of the Dysarthria Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspectives.
+See the Treatment section of the Dysarthria Evidence Map for pertinent scientific evidence, expert opinion, and client/care partner perspective.

-Consistent with the WHO's ICF framework (WHO, 2001), the goal of intervention is to help the individual achieve the highest level of independent function for participation in daily living.
+Consistent with the World Health Organization’s (WHO) International Classification of Functioning, Disability and Health (ICF) framework (World Health Organization, 2001), the goal of intervention is to help the individual achieve the highest level of independent function for participation in daily living.

 Intervention is designed to